brentmannarino/brentmannarino.github.io/_posts/2017-10-25-intro-create-ethereum-dapps.md

 ### What is a Decentralized App (DApp)?

-[Ethereum](https://ethereum.org) is a "blockchain with a built-in fully fledged Turing-complete programming language that can be used to create "contracts" that can be used to encode arbitrary state transition functions", [Ethereum White Paper](https://github.com/ethereum/wiki/wiki/White-Paper).
+[Ethereum](https://ethereum.org) is a "blockchain with a built-in fully fledged Turing-complete programming language that can be used to create 'contracts' that can be used to encode arbitrary state transition functions", [Ethereum White Paper](https://github.com/ethereum/wiki/wiki/White-Paper).
 If you're unfamiliar with Ethereum I would recommend reading through the Ethereum white paper to start.
 There are many resources available online, a few that I found helpful: [what is blockchain technology](https://blockgeeks.com/guides/what-is-blockchain-technology/), and a good book focusing on Bitcoin specifically: [Mastering Bitcoin](https://www.amazon.com/Mastering-Bitcoin-Unlocking-Digital-Cryptocurrencies/dp/1449374042).

 ![dapp_share]({{ site.baseurl }}/assets/img/20171024/social_share.jpg)